eirasroger/concrete-screening-app/README.md

 - **LLM-powered data extraction:** Automatically parses PDF documents to extract structured technical data, such as material composition, water-to-cement ratios, and characteristic strength.
 - **Dynamic compliance engine:** Evaluates concrete products against a consolidated set of the most stringent requirements from all available data sources.
 - **Jurisdiction-specific analysis:** Adapts the screening process based on user-selected regulatory schemas (e.g., EN 206 vs. AS 3600).
-- **Conflict resolution:** Automatically prioritises mandatory regulatory requirements over user inputs to ensure robust and error-free compliance checks.
+- **Conflict resolution:** The engine ensures compliance by always adopting the most stringent requirement.
+If a user's input is stricter than the regulatory standard, the user's value prevails.
+Conversely, mandatory regulatory minimums are always enforced, even if a user suggests a less stringent value.
 - **Interactive UI:** A user-friendly interface built with Streamlit for easy document uploads, requirement definition, and results visualisation.

 ## Getting Started